djvierus/bootc-example/README.md

 ```
 If your run your bootc status again, you should see your image has changed and it's "staging" image to your new image.

-Reboot your server and browse to "http://<server_ip>" in a browser to verify your custom image is running a website.
+Reboot your server and browse to "http://<server_ip>" in a browser to verify your custom image is running your updated website.

-Congrats you swapped an image!
+Congratulations! you swapped an image!

 ## Troubleshooting:
 ### Issue 1: Compression: